martinostrowski/microbial-ocean-atlas/amplicon/02_main_pipeline_example.md

-# Archaea a16s rRNA dada2 pipeline used for BPA dataset:
+# Example rRNA dada2 pipeline used for single-nucleotide resolution (ASV) analysis of marine amplicons:

 a16sF primer (A2F/Arch21f): 5’-TTCCGGTTGATCCYGCCGGA-3’